Insights

 • Winding up the company

-• The acquisition of any shares or securities in any other entity, or the business and assets of any other entity
+• The acquisition by the company of any shares or securities in any other entity, or the business and assets of any other entity

 • Selling, transferring, leasing or otherwise dealing with a material part of the undertaking, property or assets of the business, other than in the ordinary course of business